Facebook

 Blades

-When it comes to the blade, consider both the materials and the sizing of the blade.
+Regarding the blade, consider both the materials and the sizing.

-In terms of materials, we recommend getting something high quality.
+In terms of materials, I recommend choosing something high-quality.
 Stainless steel is a great choice since it’s durable, rust- and corrosion-resistant.

 Carbon steel is also a good choice, but it’s not as tough as stainless steel.

-Some blades have a non-stick coating which makes it really easy to clean, but again, this won’t be as durable.
+Some blades have a non-stick coating, which makes it easy to clean, but again, this won’t be as durable.

 Top Tip